-Page Fortna is Professor of Political Science at Columbia University and a member of the Saltzman Institute of War and Peace Studies.
-Her research focuses on the durability of peace in the aftermath of both civil and interstate wars, war termination, and terrorism.
-She teaches courses on international politics, war termination, cooperation and security, terrorism, and research methods.
+Page Fortna (PhD Harvard, 1998) is the Harold Brown Professor of U.S. Foreign and Security Policy in the Department of Political Science.
+Her research focuses on terrorism, the durability of peace in the aftermath of both civil and interstate wars, and war termination.
 She is the author of two books: Does Peacekeeping Work?
-Shaping Belligerents Choices after Civil War and Peace Time: Cease-Fire Agreements and the Durability of Peace.
-She has published articles in journals such as World Politics, International Organization, International Studies Quarterly, and International Studies Review.
-She is currently working on a book project on terrorism in civil wars.
-Her Ph.D. is from Harvard University (1998), and her undergraduate studies were at Wesleyan University.
-Before graduate school, she worked at the Henry L. Stimson Center, a think tank in Washington DC.
-She is married to the artist Pete Beeman.
-They and their daughters, Rosie and Linden, live in New York City and Portland, OR.
+Shaping Belligerents Choices after Civil War (Princeton University Press, 2008) and Peace Time: Cease-Fire Agreements and the Durability of Peace (Princeton University Press, 2004).
+She has published articles in journals such as International Organization, World Politics, International Studies Quarterly, and International Studies Review.
+She is currently working on a project on terrorism in civil wars.
+Her research combines quantitative and qualitative methods, draws on diverse theoretical approaches, and focuses on policy-relevant questions.

 Posts by Page Fortna

 - Strongman Benefits from Terrorism and Security Concerns on Sri Lanka, November 20, 2019.